2023 Best Public Health Bachelor's Degree Schools in the New England Region

 Our analysis found Brown University to be the best school for public health students who want to pursue a bachelor’s degree in the New England Region .
 Brown is a fairly large private not-for-profit school located in the midsize city of Providence.

-Full Public Health at Brown University Report
+Read full report on Public Health at Brown University

-Out of the 26 schools in the New England Region that were part of this year’s ranking, Tufts University landed the # 2 spot on the list.
-Tufts is a fairly large private not-for-profit school located in the large suburb of Medford.
+Out of the 26 schools in the New England Region that were part of this year’s ranking, Fairfield University landed the # 4 spot on the list.
+Located in the suburb of Fairfield, Fairfield U is a private not-for-profit college with a moderately-sized student population.

 Read full report on Public Health at Massachusetts College of Pharmacy and Health Sciences

 Colby - Sawyer College did quite well in this year’s ranking of the best places for public health students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the rural area of New London, Colby - Sawyer is a private not-for-profit college with a small student population.
+Located in the rural area of New London, Colby - Sawyer is a private not-for-profit college with a fairly small student population.

 Read full report on Public Health at Johnson & Wales University - Providence